functionalgenomics/jobads/index.md

 * High motivation for interdisciplinary work, and particularly, for contributing to address questions of biological and clinical relevance.

-## Benefits of the opening
+## Compensation and benefits

-We offer a two-year contract starting on the first trimester of 2023, funded by the CZI, with a gross salary in the range 34,000-41,000 EUR/year, according to experience and qualifications, and including the standard health benefits of an European Union member state.
+We offer a full-time two-year contract starting on the first trimester of 2023, funded by the CZI, with a gross salary in the range 34,000-41,000 EUR/year, according to experience and qualifications, and including the standard health benefits of an European Union member state.

 ## Information on the application process